cyberark/conjur/docs/get-started/install-conjur-cli.md

 /usr/local/bundle/bin/conjur
 {% endhighlight %}

-And here's how to run a single Conjur command (with arguments, it prints the help string):
+And here's how to run a single Conjur command (without arguments, it prints the help string):

 {% highlight shell %}
 $ docker run --rm \